 Hon.
 David Joanasie: Thank you, Mr. Speaker.
 I thank the member for the question.
-The solid-waste funding that my department is funnelling from the federal government, we have three bundles for solid waste that we've put into a package, and Clyde River is among bundle 1.
-Included with that is Arviat, Grise Fjord and Resolute Bay.
+Mr. Speaker, the solid waste funding that my department is funnelling from the federal government, we have three bundles for solid waste that we have put into a package.
+Mr. Speaker, Clyde River is among bundle 1.
+Included with that is Arviat, Grise Fiord, and Resolute Bay.

-My department has received some approval on an amended scope of work for this federal funding source, and based on that, it's allowed our department to undertake some site-specific upgrades, including encompassing site management, reducing risks of leeching due to off-site runoff, and prolonging the useful life of existing sites by applying different waste diversion methods.
+My department has received some approval on an amended scope of work for this federal funding source and based on that, it has allowed our department to undertake some site-specific upgrades and encompassing site management, reduce risks of leachate due to offsite runoff, and prolong the useful life of existing sites by applying different waste diversion methods.

-Mr. Speaker, this work is ongoing, and we hope to continue our work with the hamlets to address their solid waste and their needs around this.
+Mr. Speaker, this work is ongoing and we hope to continue our work with the hamlets to address their solid waste and their needs around this.
 Thank you, Mr. Speaker.